 “What was exciting about Bill being appointed dean was that he brought with him 25 years of research and publishing on minority business development,” says Verchot.
 “He became a catalyst—someone who not only understood and supported what we were trying to do, but who had actually done some of the seminal work that we could refer to.”

-Today Bradford serves on the boards of the BEDC, Commerce Bank, and Junior Achievement of King County.
+Today Bradford serves on the boards of the Consulting and Business Development Center, Commerce Bank and Junior Achievement of King County.
 He’s been honored by the American Bankers Association, the Rockefeller Foundation, the Mellon Foundation and Ohio State University.

 And he continues to publish actively, shaping public policy and private sector practice.
 His current research investigates venture capital investment in minority-owned firms.
 And he’s finding that such firms earn investors a higher average rate of return compared to the general population of venture-funded firms.

-Bradford also serves as the faculty director of the Business and Economic Development Center that he once championed as dean.
-Stronger than ever in its 18th year, the BEDC has linked students, faculty and corporate partners with hundreds of minority-owned businesses, generating more than $90 million in new revenue and creating or retaining more than 10,000 jobs across Washington.
-Now, through a new partnership with the Chase Foundation, the BEDC is expanding its in-state reach and replicating its model nationally.
+Bradford also serves as the faculty director of the Consulting and Business Development Center that he once championed as dean.
+Stronger than ever in its 18th year, the Center has linked students, faculty and corporate partners with hundreds of minority-owned businesses, generating more than $90 million in new revenue and creating or retaining more than 10,000 jobs across Washington.
+Now, through a new partnership with the Chase Foundation, the Center is expanding its in-state reach and replicating its model nationally.

 “When we began, Bill’s knowledge stretched us to think bigger and further than we might have otherwise,” reflects Verchot.
-“Had he not been dean when we were just getting started, it’s hard to imagine the BEDC even existing today.”
+“Had he not been dean when we were just getting started, it’s hard to imagine the Consulting and Business Development Center even existing today.”